scopousiiq/iiQ-google-apps-script/README.md

 Now the script will run automatically on your schedule, syncing all configured sheets.

+### Populating Reference Sheets for Easy Configuration

+The script includes two utility functions that fetch available ticket types and tags from Incident IQ and populate reference sheets in your spreadsheet.
+This makes it easy to find the correct IDs to use in your Config sheet without manually calling the API.

+#### Option 1: Populate Ticket Types Reference

+Before configuring your Config sheet, you may want to see which ticket types are available:

+1. In your Google Sheet, create a new sheet tab named **`Ticket Types`**
+2. In the Apps Script editor, click the **▶ Run** button dropdown and select **`populateTicketTypeReference`** (or just click **Run**)
+3. Grant authorization if prompted
+4. Return to your Google Sheet and refresh/reload the page
+5. The `Ticket Types` sheet will now contain all available ticket types with their IDs:
+   - **Column A**: Ticket Type Name (e.g., "Devices / Hardware")
+   - **Column B**: Ticket Type ID (the GUID to copy into your Config sheet)
+6. Copy the IDs you need into the "Ticket Type ID(s)" column in your Config sheet

+#### Option 2: Populate Ticket Tags Reference

+Similarly, to see which tags are available:

+1. In your Google Sheet, create a new sheet tab named **`Ticket Tags`**
+2. In the Apps Script editor, click the **▶ Run** button dropdown and select **`populateTicketTagsReference`** (or just click **Run**)
+3. Grant authorization if prompted
+4. Return to your Google Sheet and refresh/reload the page
+5. The `Ticket Tags` sheet will now contain all available tags with their IDs:
+   - **Column A**: Tag Name (e.g., "Security Incident", "Authorized for BPS101")
+   - **Column B**: Tag ID (the GUID to copy into your Config sheet)
+6. Copy the IDs you need into the "Tags" column in your Config sheet (comma-separated if multiple)

+**Note**: These reference sheets are **optional** and only used for lookup.
+The script will work perfectly fine without them.
+However, they make configuration much easier, especially for non-technical users who don't want to manually call the API endpoints.

 ### Monitoring Execution with Debug Mode

 1. Set `debugMode: true` in the `INCIDENT_IQ_CONFIG` object